htangsmart/FitCloudPro-SDK-Android/README.md

          }
      });
 ```
+#### 6.5.3、Obtain the latest health measurement record of the wristband
+If `WristbandVersion#isExtLatestHealthy()` is true, then the representative wristband supports the ability to get the most recent health measurement record.
+Use `WristbandManager#requestLatestHealthy()` to get it.

 ### 6.6、Data Synchronization
 The data synchronization function refers to acquiring data of different functional modules stored on the wristband.